How to Create a Bootable USB for macOS Tahoe [Step-By-Step]

 After it finishes creating the bootable macOS USB installer, safely eject the USB from your Mac.

-1. Back up data on your Mac first.
+1. Back up the data on your Mac first.

-4. Select the volume that contains the bootable USB Mac installer from the startup options window.
+4. Select the volume that contains the bootable macOS installer from the startup options window.

-5. Follow the on-screen instructions to install the target macOS (Sonoma, Ventura, Monterey, or Big Sur) on your Mac.
+5. Follow the on-screen instructions to install the target macOS (Tahoe, Sequoia, Sonoma, Ventura, Monterey, or Big Sur) on your Mac.

 Tip

 If you want to update or reinstall macOS, you don’t need to create a macOS bootable USB.
-To upgrade to macOS Sonoma, you can do it from the Software Update screen.
+You can do it from the Software Update screen to upgrade to macOS Tahoe.
 To reinstall macOS, you can start your Mac in Recovery Mode and select the reinstall macOS option.

 Verdict

-If your Mac does not have enough space to install macOS Sonoma, Ventura, etc. you can use BuhoCleaner to clean your Mac and free up more space on your Mac.
-For other Mac and iPhone tips, you may visit our official website: https://www.drbuho.com/.
+If your Mac does not have enough space to install macOS Tahoe, Sequoia, Sonoma, Ventura, etc., you can use BuhoCleaner to clean your Mac and free up more space.
+For other Mac and iPhone tips, visit our official website: https://www.drbuho.com/.